f5devcentral/f5-agility-labs-firewall/docs/class1/lab1/step2.rst

 Let’s start by testing the web server to verify.
-On your workstation open a browser (we prefer you use the Chrome shortcut labeled BIG-IP UI, all the tabs are pre-populated) and enter the address of the web server (http://10.30.0.50).
+On your workstation open a browser (we prefer you use the Chrome shortcut labeled BIG-IP UI, all the tabs are pre-populated) and enter the address of the web server (http://10.31.20.11).
 No Bueno!
 Let’s see if we can even ping the host.
-Launch a command prompt (startrun cmd) and type ‘ping 10.30.0.50’.
+Launch a command prompt (startrun cmd) and type ‘ping 10.1.20.11’.
 Bueno!
 Looks like the server is up and responding to pings, as such, this is likely not a network connectivity issue.

 You ask one of your colleagues, who just got out of his meeting with the Bob’s, if he knows the IP address of the firewall.
-He recalls the firewall they would traverse for this communication is bigip2.dnstest.lab and its management IP address is 192.168.1.150.
-In your browser, open a new tab (of if you’re using Chrome open the tab with bigip2.dnslab.lab) and navigate to https://192.168.1.150.
-The credentials to log into the device are username: admin and password:
-401elliottW! (these can also be found on the login banner of the device for convenience).
+He recalls the firewall they would traverse for this communication is bigip01.f5demo.com and its management IP address is 10.1.1.4.
+In your browser, open a new tab  and navigate to https://10.1.1.4.
+The credentials to log into the device are username: admin and password: f5DEMOs4u (these can also be found on the login banner of the device for convenience).
 Note if you receive a security warning it is ok to proceed to the site and add as a trusted site.